Hiking, Waterfalls and Rappelling in San Cristobal Canyon

 I didn’t feel that I was adequately prepared for how extreme parts of this tour would be.
 I had no idea we would be rappelling into deep water, staying in the river until the group was done, and then climbing back up through the waterfall.
 It was very neat, but it was cold and extreme, so be forewarned.

 The groups that go on these tours are mostly local, with Spanish being the language of choice.
-Most of the people in our group spoke some English, so we really didn’t have a problem, or feel uncomfortable, during this adventure.
 If you are not fluent in Spanish, make sure you request an English-speaking guide when you make your reservations.
 There are times that your life could depend on it!

 This is not a trip for the very young or older people….I will repeat, just getting down to the falls is physically demanding.
 While most physically fit people can get down to the falls, don’t even think about going further down river without safety equipment, river safety knowledge and preferable a guide!